Church of the Holy Sepulchre is) with the Cross.

-Jesus’ mother Mary saw his son here with the cross on his back.
+Mary saw her son here with the cross on his back.

-Simon was a Jewish pilgrim who came to Jerusalem from Cyrene, a city in the present-day Libya.
+Simon was a Jewish pilgrim who came to Jerusalem from Cyrene, a city in present-day Libya.

 He was eventually forced to take the cross on his back by the Roman soldiers.